What This Guide Covers

 Light Rail

 Light rail services operate mainly in the inner city, linking areas such as Central Station, Darling Harbour, and parts of the eastern suburbs.
 They are easy to use and helpful for short urban trips.
+You can find routes, stops, and service details on the official Sydney light rail page.

 Light rail works best as a complement to walking and trains rather than as a primary way of crossing the city.